ps-lo/BandBCampaigns/The Board Will Want Answers/TheBoardWillWantAnswers.md

 4. **Backups Are Your Lifeline:** The offsite backup survived because it was isolated from the main network. **If your backups are connected to the same network as your production systems, they'll be encrypted too.
 Do you have truly offline or immutable backups?
 Have you tested restoring from them recently?**

 5. **Patch Management Is a Leadership Issue:** The attackers got in through a vulnerability that had a fix available for two months.
 The patch wasn't applied because of scheduling delays. **Patching isn't just an IT task, it's a risk management decision.
-Does leadership have visibility into the organization's patching status for critical systems or was maintenance deferred by senior leadership?**
+Does leadership have visibility into the organization's patching status for critical systems?
+Was maintenance deferred by senior leadership?**

 6. **Business Continuity:** Could your organization operate for a day without email, phones, and your core business applications?
 A week? **What's your manual fallback plan?
 Can employees access anything they need from personal devices or alternative systems?**